Treyeth/Projects/Budgeting/README.md

-# These excel files provide a way to track the expenses in a easy way.
+# Budgeting template - budget the easy way

 Some features it provides: